 There are 2 types of cryptocurrency authorisation:

-– Crypto currency exchange operator is the company or the affiliate of other company exchanging cryptocurrency owned by the client for the commission fee
+– Crypto currency exchange operator for the exchange of cryptocurrency owned by the client for the commission fee

-– Crypto currency depository wallet operator is the company or the affiliate of other company managing client cryptocurrency depository wallets
+– Crypto currency depository wallet operator for client cryptocurrency depository wallet management

 AML/KYC requirements for the companies holding cryptocurrency authorisation